|

 with 100 CCASF2 and controlling for D1Mit105

 resulted in an LOD of 2.0 at D15Mit12, the most proximal marker.
+A permutation test with the complete data set while controlling for

 secondary loci defined the genome-wide significance thresholds.
 The LOD